sandersn/manual/Typescript-compiler-implementation.md

 let f = fresh; // f is mutable, so '1' widens to 'number' let i: notFresh = 1; // even though i is mutable, it has type '1'
 ```

+#### Own-enumerability in spread/rest

+Object spread and rest are supposed to skip non-own, non-enumerable
+members.
+However, the compiler doesn't track these two properties.
+So
+it fakes them.
+The most common non-own non-enumerable member is a
+class method, so those are removed.

 ## Transformer